gradle/gradle/design-docs/features/composite-build/tooling-api-model/single-build/README.md

     - Fail for any other model type
 - Gather all `EclipseProject`s into result Set
 - After closing a `GradleConnection`, `GradleConnection` methods throw IllegalStateException (like `ProjectConnection.getModel`)
+- All `ModelBuilder` methods are delegates to the underlying `ProjectConnection`

 ### Test coverage